 We conducted our audit of the standalone Ind AS financial statements inaccordance with the Standards on Auditing (SAs) specified under section 143(10) of theAct.
 Our responsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Ind AS Financial Statements sectionof our report.
 We are independent of the Company in accordance with the Code of Ethicsissued by the Institute of Chartered Accountants of India ("the ICAI") togetherwith the ethical requirements that are relevant to our audit of the standalone Ind ASfinancial statements under the provisions of the Act and the Rules made thereunder and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAI's Code of Ethics.
 We believe that the audit evidence we have obtained issufficient and appropriate to provide a basis for our opinion.

 Emphasis of Matters

-We draw attention to Note No. 3 11 and 39 to the Standalone Ind ASfinancial statements in respect of our reliance on the management representation includingcash flow projections in respect of therecoverability of the Company's investment in loans given interest accrued and tradereceivable to two of its subsidiaries and two step- down subsidiaries aggregating to `7478.55 Lakh.
+We draw attention to Note No. 3 11 and 40 to the Standalone Ind ASfinancial statements in respect of our reliance on the management representation includingcash flow projections in respect of the recoverability of the Company's investment inloans outstanding interest accrued and due thereon and trade receivables from one of itssubsidiary and two of its step- down subsidiaries aggregating to H 8612.40 Lakh.

 Key Audit Matters